Lord Frederick John Winston Spencer-Churchill1

 Clementine, Baroness Spencer-Churchill2

-From 12 September 1908, her married name became Churchill.
-She was invested as a Dame Grand Cross, Order of the British Empire (G.B.E.) in 1946.1 She was also known as Dame Clementine Spencer-Churchill as of 1946.4 She was invested as a Companion, Most Venerable Order of the Hospital of St. John of Jerusalem (C.St.J.).1 She was created Baroness Spencer-Churchill, of Chartwell in the County of Kent [U.K. Life Peer] on 17 May 1965.4
+From 12 September 1908, her married name became Spencer-Churchill.
+She was appointed Dame Grand Cross, Order of the British Empire (G.B.E.) in 1946.1 She was appointed Commander, Most Venerable Order of the Hospital of St. John of Jerusalem (C.St.J.)1 She was created Baroness Spencer-Churchill, of Chartwell in the County of Kent [U.K. Life Peer] on 17 May 1965.6

 Citations